-If a printer is connected to the console, you can request printed reports (audits) of message registers, room status and automatic wake-ups.
+If a printer is connected to the same network as the console, you can request printed reports (audits) of message registers, room status and automatic wake-ups.

 Each audit has its own format and some are printed automatically.
 For example, when a wake-up call is set, changed or canceled, the printer automatically records it.